amrpyt/Graduation-S-version/README.md

 # Graduation-FCAI-V2

-A comprehensive AI system that combines multiple components for face recognition, voice-to-text conversion, and retrieval-augmented generation (RAG).
+- to run the program run this `uvicorn main:app --host 0.0.0.0 --port 8000 --reload` A comprehensive AI system that combines multiple components for face recognition, voice-to-text conversion, and retrieval-augmented generation (RAG).

 ## Components